Skip to main content

 • Execution is driven partition-by-partition: only one partition's key set is loaded into memory at a time.

-• Duplicate keys in the input data will raise an error.
+• Duplicate keys in the input data are automatically deduplicated — the last occurrence is kept.

 • The upsert is atomic per commit — all matched updates and new appends are included in the same commit.